ibm-cloud-docs/hardware-firewall-shared/faqs.md

 * Each customer receives unlimited SSL VPN connections to our private network.
 These connections can be established by clicking the VPN link at the top of the page while logged into the customer portal.
 * Customers also receive one PPTP VPN per account.
 They can add additional PPTP VPN users to their account in packs of 5 for $5/month extra.
 * SoftLayer also offers a basic multi-tenant IPSec VPN service starting at $99/month.
-* The FortiGate Security Appliance provides SSL and IPSec VPN options with Public network access only (no access to the SoftLayer private network).
+* The FortiGate Security Appliance 1G provides SSL and IPSec VPN options with Public network access only (no access to the SoftLayer private network).
+FSA 10G provides SSL and IPSec VPN options with Public or Private network access.
 * The Network Gateway provides SSL, IPSec and OpenVPN capabilities on the public or private network
 * The NetScaler products can provide SSL and IPSec VPN on the public or private network.
 * Customers can also deploy a VPN solution on to a server within their IBM Cloud environment.